MASC Arts Awards

 When I initially entered, I hadn’t been feeling very confident about my writing – but knowing that I won an award for something that I’d written, helped me realize that I do have potential… It’s a huge honour.

-— Kailey Rennals, 2019 Winner of the Jan Andrews Literary Award
+— Kailey Rennals, 2019 Jan Andrews Literary Award Recipient

 I think [the winners] will receive some very unique opportunities to learn how to express themselves creatively they wouldn’t otherwise cross paths with.

-— Candice Bruchauser, 2001 MASC Arts Award Winner & 2015 Jennifer Cayley Award Winner
+— Candice Bruchauser, 2001 MASC Arts Award Recipient & 2015 Jennifer Cayley Award Winner

 Writing hasn't just been weaved into my life, it's been the driving factor behind most things.
 I don't go more than two days without writing something, or I feel like something is off kilter.
 Who knows if I'd still be at it, if you hadn't believed in me then.
 I have no idea what my life would look like otherwise.
 You really did just hand over a box of absolute happiness, faith, and opportunity, to a thirteen year old on the cusp of discovering something really incredible.
 The night of the MASC Arts Awards event, I told my parents, "I feel like an empty glass and tonight was just a jug of happiness being poured in until it overflowed."
 What a gift.

-— Leticia Alvarez, 2013 Winner of the Literary Arts Award, Mentorship with Frances Itani
+— Leticia Alvarez, 2013 Literary Arts Award Recipient, Mentorship with Frances Itani

 Explore more events